astoneham1/nonograms/Videos/videoguide.md

 Shows all edge cases for loading a puzzle from game start
 - Nothing is printed in the terminal, no errors are thrown, the program gracefully exits as intended

-#### Video 6 DO AFTER SOLVER
+#### Video 6
 Shows all control panel buttons and their keyboard shortcuts Shows keyboard shortcuts for colours
+- All keyboard shortcuts work as intended

 #### Video 7
-Shows the puzzle loader gracefully coping with loading a grid of a different size A small grid is loaded onto a large puzzle, in which it occupies the top left cells and uses the first colour after unknown and empty
+Shows the puzzle loader gracefully coping with loading a grid of a different size
+- A small grid is loaded onto a large puzzle, in which it occupies the top left cells and uses the first colour after unknown and empty

+#### Video 8 and Video 9
+Show the solver in action, correctly completing the puzzle
+- The solver correctly displays the completed puzzle on the screen